bittersweetryan/envelope.js/README.md

 envelope.js
 ===========
+To skip all this nonsense and see it in action here is a fiddle for you to play with: <a href="http://jsfiddle.net/bittersweetryan/GbAfk/" target="_blank">http://jsfiddle.net/bittersweetryan/GbAfk/</a>.

 Envelope is a simple, _**event driven**_ jQuery plugin for in app messaging designed to work with popular UI frameworks as well as without.